By Diane Small

 Select some organic candles to infuse the room with scent and atmosphere and choose a quiet moment when you’re sure you’ll have minimal distractions.
 Get your very thickest towel and comfiest PJs ready so you’ll stay warm and dry when you get out.

-The ultimate in luxury, these beeswax candles follow the same formula used when they were made for Louis XIV.
+The ultimate in luxury, these all natural beeswax candles follow the same formula used when they were made for Louis XIV.
 Our favourite scent?
 Parquet de Versailles – it smells like a cross between a baby, honey and old wood floors.
 Somehow divine!

 Step 2: Brush up

 Give yourself an invigorating body brushing with a natural fibre brush.
 Start at your toes and stroke upwards up the left leg, then right.
 Do the same on your arms, and if someone’s around, get them to brush your back with upward strokes, too.
 It hurts a bit at first, but after a few minutes you’ll feel fully invigorated, plus you’ll be free of dry, dead skin.